The Policy Lab explores public policy decision making, policy design, and how we know what's working.

 Professor Jenny Lewis

-Jenny M Lewis is Professor of Public Policy in the School of Social and Political Sciences, and Director of the Policy Lab.
+Jenny M Lewis is Professor of Public Policy in the School of Social and Political Sciences, and Director of The Policy Lab.
 Jenny is particularly interested in: expertise and the policy process; policy design; public sector innovation; and performance measurement.
 She has published widely in international journals, is the author of six books, and has been awarded American, European and Australian prizes for her research.
 Jenny has led numerous research projects and was an Australian Research Council Future Fellow for 2013-16.
-She is the current President of the Australian Political Studies Association.
+She is the Immediate Past President of the Australian Political Studies Association.
 More information...

 Dr Emma Blomkamp